mloumeau/Data-Structure-Tutorial/0-welcome.md

 # Data Structure Tutorial

-Hello and welcome to the tutorial about data structures.
+Hello and welcome to the Data Structure Tutorial.
 These three data structures are essential in being an efficient programmer.
 We'll start off easy, and work our way to more difficult problems.

 * [Stacks](https://github.com/mloumeau/Data-Structure-Tutorial/blob/master/1-stacks.md)
 * [Sets](https://github.com/mloumeau/Data-Structure-Tutorial/blob/master/2-sets.md)